 While it is true that headlamps work hands-free wonders, it is also true that your line of vision is extremely reduced.
 It could be easy to miss the signs of a good camping spot.

-Don’t forget, you won’t have the help of the moon or the stars if it’s raining.
+Don’t forget, you won’t have the help of the moon if it’s raining.

 This will turn out to be one of the most helpful tips on the list.
 To be prepared, it is important to make a plan before you try setting up a tent in the rain.